 Home > Treatments > Aquablation

-An advanced, minimally invasive treatment for BPH that uses imaging, robotics, and a heat-free waterjet to provide long-lasting relief with low rates of complications.
+Exclusive to BPH Canada, this advanced, minimally invasive BPH treatment uses imaging, robotics, and a heat-free waterjet to provide long-lasting relief while retaining sexual function and minimizing complications.

 We’re proud to be the only pan-Canadian surgical center offering Aquablation®—a minimally invasive, next-generation treatment for BPH.
 Dr. Zorn was one of the first urologists in Canada to adopt this technology, setting a new standard in men’s health.
 BPH Canada is also the first center in the world to perform Aquablation in an outpatient setting, delivering faster recovery and broader access.